HERMES-DKZ/OpenRefine-humanities/learners/setup.md

 title: Setup
 ---

+## Getting started

 :::::::::::   prereq

 ## Dataset

-The dataset used in this lesson is a subset of the [Metropolitan Museum of Art's Open Access Initiative](https://www.metmuseum.org/about-the-met/policies-and-documents/open-access) dataset with information about the objects in the Metropolitan Museum of Art (e.g. title, culture, artist biography)
+The dataset used in this lesson is a subset of the [Metropolitan Museum of Art's Open Access Initiative](https://www.metmuseum.org/about-the-met/policies-and-documents/open-access) dataset with information about the objects in the Metropolitan Museum of Art (e.g. title, culture, artist biography).
 It has been reduced in the number of columns and intentionally 'messed up' a little bit.

-Download the csv [data file](/episodes/data/met_dataset_oa.csv) to your Computer.
+Download the csv [data file](https://hermes-dkz.github.io/OpenRefine-humanities/data/met_dataset_oa.csv) to your Computer.

 ::::::::::::::::::::